Skip to content

 Install Func

-It is recommended to activate the TrueWatch Integration - Extensions - DataFlux Func (Automata): All prerequisites are automatically installed, please proceed with the script installation.
+It is recommended to enable the TrueWatch Integration - Extensions - DataFlux Func (Automata): all prerequisites are automatically installed, please proceed with the script installation.

 Install Script

-Note: Please prepare the required Amazon AK in advance (for simplicity, you can directly grant global read-only permissions ReadOnlyAccess).
+Note: Please prepare the required Amazon AK in advance (for simplicity, you can grant global read-only permissions ReadOnlyAccess)

-2. Click on the [Integration] menu, select [Cloud Account Management].
+2. Click the 【Integration】 menu and select 【Cloud Account Management】

-3. Click [Add Cloud Account], select [AWS], and fill in the required information on the interface.
-If you have already configured the cloud account information, ignore this step.
+3. Click 【Add Cloud Account】, select 【AWS】, and fill in the required information on the interface.
+If you have already configured the cloud account information, skip this step.

-4. Click [Test], and if the test is successful, click [Save].
-If the test fails, please check if the relevant configuration information is correct and retest.
+4. Click 【Test】, if the test is successful, click 【Save】.
+If the test fails, please check the relevant configuration information and test again.

-5. Click on the [Cloud Account Management] list to see the added cloud account, click on the corresponding cloud account to enter the details page.
+5. Click 【Cloud Account Management】, you can see the added cloud account in the list.
+Click the corresponding cloud account to enter the details page.

-6. Click the [Integration] button on the cloud account details page, find AWS MSK under the Not Installed list, and click the [Install] button to pop up the installation interface for installation.
+6. Click the 【Integration】 button on the cloud account details page, find AWS MSK under the Not Installed list, and click the 【Install】 button to pop up the installation interface and install it.

-1. Log in to the Func console, click on the [Script Market], enter the TrueWatch script market, and search for integration_aws_kafka.
+1. Log in to the Func console, click 【Script Market】, enter the TrueWatch script market, and search for integration_aws_kafka.

-3. Click [Deploy Startup Script], the system will automatically create a Startup script set and automatically configure the corresponding startup script.
+3. Click 【Deploy Startup Script】, the system will automatically create the Startup script set and configure the corresponding startup scripts.

-4. After activation, you can see the corresponding automatic trigger configuration in "Management / Automatic Trigger Configuration".
-Click [Execute] to immediately execute once without waiting for the scheduled time.
-Wait a moment, you can view the execution task records and corresponding logs.
+4. After enabling, you can see the corresponding automatic trigger configuration in 「Manage / Automatic Trigger Configuration」.
+Click 【Execute】 to execute it immediately without waiting for the scheduled time.
+After a while, you can check the execution task records and corresponding logs.

 Verification

-1. In "Management / Automatic Trigger Configuration", confirm whether the corresponding task has the corresponding automatic trigger configuration, and you can also view the corresponding task records and logs to check for any abnormalities.
+1. In 「Manage / Automatic Trigger Configuration」, confirm whether the corresponding task has the corresponding automatic trigger configuration, and you can also check the corresponding task records and logs to check for any abnormalities.

-2. In TrueWatch, check if there is asset information in "Infrastructure / Custom".
+2. In TrueWatch, check whether asset information exists in 「Infrastructure / Custom」.

-3. In TrueWatch, check if there is corresponding monitoring data in "Metrics".
+3. In TrueWatch, check whether there is corresponding monitoring data in 「Metrics」.

 Metrics

-After configuring Amazon Cloud Monitoring, the default Measurement is as follows, more Metrics can be collected through configuration Amazon Cloud Monitoring Metrics Details.
+After configuring Amazon Cloud Monitoring, the default measurement is as follows.
+You can collect more metrics by configuring Amazon Cloud Monitoring Metrics Details

 DEFAULT Level Monitoring